walywest/C_Garbage_Collector/README.md

 ### Known issues :
-It needs more wrapping for a more streamlined usage, open for contributions and suggestions.
+It needs better wrapping for a more streamlined usage, open for contributions and suggestions.